Healthy Homes Assessment Wadestown

 Wadestown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory to all Wadestown and New Zealand rental houses where it is reasonably practicable to install.
+• The insulation of the ceiling and underfloor is mandatory to all Wadestown and New Zealand rental homes where it is reasonably practicable to put in.

-• Landlords and property managers must keep records that prove compliance with each Healthy Homes Standard that apply or will be applied throughout the tenancy period of the rental property.
+• Property managers and landlords must keep records of their compliance with the Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

-• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a renewal, new or a change in Tenancy.
+• Private landlords and property managers have to make sure their rental properties conform to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenancy.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must meet the Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and registered Community Housing Provider boarder home tenancies) must adhere to the Healthy Homes Standard regardless of the time the tenancy began.

 From July 1st 2023

-• All houses that are rented out to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Beginning 1 July 2024